- Location: Flemington VIC

 Type of work

 - Companionship & Social Support

 We provide Mentors with training and support to enable good outcomes.
 Mentors have access to culturally sensitive training and regular ongoing support.

 You will be required to sign a code of conduct and submit a working with children check and a Police check.

 * May be arranged via the Organisation.
 Details to be provided on expression of interest.

 The objectives of the Helping Hand program are to: • Maximise the potential of young refugees; • Help a young person settle into the local community, by providing a support structure; • Assist with everyday activities, such as learning English, using public transport, studying and gaining employment; and • Create connections and promote harmony within the community.

 Role of a Mentor: You will be matched with a participant aged between 13 -21.
 The Mentor meets with their Mentee on an ongoing basis, developing a significant and rich relationship that supports and encourages the participant's transition and settlement into community.
 The aim is to develop a supportive mentoring relationship through the transitions that youth participants experience as refugees.

-In detail, the mentor would be required to: • Commit to building a supportive relationship with a refugee youth • Attend and actively participate in information sessions • Meet in person with the mentee for at least 5 hours per month • Complete an activity log after each meeting • Have regular contact and follow up with program coordinator and match support specialist • Attend ongoing monthly mentor meetings or completes and submits activity logs after each Mentor contact meeting • Attends training where possible
+In detail, the mentor would be required to: • Commit to building a supportive relationship with a refugee youth • Attend and actively participate in information sessions • Meet in person with the mentee for at least 5 hours per month • Complete an activity log after each meeting • Have regular contact and follow up with program coordinator and match support specialist • Attend ongoing monthly mentor meetings or complete and submit activity logs after each Mentor contact meeting • Attend training where possible